Dr. John K. Waddell

 Sandra D. Smith, Ph.D.

-Dr. Sandra Smith (she/her) comes to Via Hope from a Recovery Community Center in Dallas, Texas where she served as the Associate Director.
-She has vast experience in higher education administration and secondary education with an unwavering commitment to the highest educational standards in order to support and encourage today’s youth and adults.
-She is a Licensed Chemical Dependency Counselor Intern, a Certified Peer Recovery Support Specialist, and most recently became a SAMHSA GAINS Center trainer for “How Being Trauma-Informed Improves the Criminal Justice System Responses.”
-She holds a Master of Science in Administration from Central Michigan University and a Ph.D. in Human Services from Capella University.
-She is a published author of a book on her true life story titled “Choices.”
-Her dissertation on support services was chosen for republication by Scholars Press (international dissertation clearing house), in 2014, due to its relevance in societal need for support services.
-She is a Reentry Advocate based on her own lived experience.
+Dr. Sandra Smith (she/her) is the Vice President of Via Hope which is the Mental Health Resource of Texas (USA).
+She has vast experience in higher education administration with an unwavering commitment to the highest mental health and reentry standards to support and encourage today’s youth and adults.
+She is a Certified Peer Recovery Support Specialist and a Certified Reentry Peer Specialist.
+Dr. Smith is also a SAMHSA GAINS Center trainer for “How Being Trauma-Informed Improves the Criminal Justice System Responses.”
+She holds a Master of Science in Administration from Central Michigan University and a Ph.D. in Human Services from Capella University with undergraduate studies in Business Administration.
+She is a published author on her true-life story entitled “Choices.”
+She has a trademarked training in “Thrauma®” which is the concept of the before, during, and aftereffects of trauma.
+Dr. Smith is also a Reentry Advocate based on her own lived experience.

 Alejandra Adán (she/her/ella) rejoined Via Hope as Recovery Institute Manager in 2023 after serving as Peer Services Implementation Coordinator and Spanish Translation Project Coordinator at Via Hope in 2018.
 Alejandra has over 12 years of experience in biliterate communications, program/project management, community engagement, and social impact advocacy.
 She has held roles in a variety of nonprofit and start-up settings, including K-12 school communities, mental health, and higher education.
 Alejandra completed MHPS training in 2018 and is passionate about connecting individuals and communities with access to behavioral health initiatives through peer support and recovery-oriented practices.